aksommerville/gamek/README.md

 - [ ] Good quality synthesizer for PCs.
 - [x] Minimal synthesizer for Tiny.
-- [ ] inmgr: Override channel ID per device.
+- [ ] inmgr midi: Override channel ID per device.
 Or maybe not?
 Not sure I want this.
 - [ ] Other platforms
 - - [x] tiny
 - - [ ] picosystem